 “Hi all!
 I’m looking for a GT Grade Alloy Tiagra.
 I wondering which size I need.
 I’m 1.70m.
 The chart size of GT says that I need a M (55).
 Some resailer don’t have it in stock but said to me that I need to order an “S” (53).
 The review was done with a 55 and the reviewer is 1.80m.
 What should I do.
 Thank you for your help.”

 It is cheaper for you to assemble your bike at your local bike shop than ordering online.
-When looking at the bigger picture, it is great to have your bike handled by a proffessional because you won’t have problems in the future.
+When looking at the bigger picture, it is great to have your bike handled by a professional because you won’t have problems in the future.
+However, with technical skills, you can easily fix it by yourself.
+PS!
+There are many videos on Youtube as well:)

 These bikes have produced excellent performances when tested at the highest level; they come with top-notch downhill, endure and trail performances.
 They include Fury, Avalanche, Zaskar, the Aggressor, Bump and Helion.
 They are great at tearing up trails and they have a variety of prices and many features.
 They have hardtail and full suspension bikes.